getodk/docs/odkx-src/basics-install.rst

 Recommended
 ~~~~~~~~~~~~~~~

 We also recommend installing both :ref:`ODK-X Survey<survey-using>` and :ref:`ODK-X Tables<tables-using>`.
 Having both is not required, but Tables and Survey are most versatile when used together.
 Tables offers a way to visualize, process, and modify data collected by Survey, all on the device.
-Survey offers a simple, form based data collected workflow similar to ODK Collect that can be seamlessly integrated with Tables to create and modify records.
+Survey offers a simple, form-based data collected workflow similar to ODK Collect that can be seamlessly integrated with Tables to create and modify records.

 .. _services-install: